simonh1000/angular-http-server/README.md

 #### Enabling proxy

 The server contains a simple http proxy.
-The proxy must be configured in the config file
+The proxy must be configured in the config file.
 To enable this proxy:

 ```sh